-Waste quantities declined from 3,454 tons in 2000 to 957 tons in 2021.
-Related to devices produced, the waste quantity per device was reduced from 340 grams in 2000 to 153 grams in 2021.
-The significant reduction in waste quantity in 2020 compared to the prior year was caused by the reduction in quantities in production due to the coronavirus crisis.
-In this context, short-time work was initiated at the Bocholt location.
-In 2021, production quantities and the quantity of waste stabilized at the level of the prior year.
+Waste quantities declined from 3,454 tons in 2000 to 828 tons in 2022.
+Related to devices produced, the waste quantity per device was reduced from 340 grams in 2000 to 134 grams in 2022.
+The significant reduction in waste quantity in 2022 compared to the prior year resulted, on the one hand, from a reduction of quantities in production, and on the other hand, from some one-time effects in waste removal that no longer played a role in 2022.
 As a supportive measure, the packaging concepts in materials delivery have been repeatedly optimized.
 Waste quantities are disposed of in accordance with the European Waste Catalog.
 Besides small quantities of mixed waste, most of the waste is sorted into more than 40 separate categories (e.g. paper/ cardboard, wood, metal, plastics, ABS plastic, electronic waste, etc.) before disposal.
 The waste disposal methods are based on information provided by the waste disposal service providers.